ismaildawoodjee/GreatEx/README.md

 run the `docker-compose` file and set up the Airflow containers.

-Finally, after all of the setup steps are done, the Airflow UI will open up in your browser at `localhost:8080`, where you can login using the username and password `airflow`, and run the data pipeline.
+Finally, after all of the setup steps are done, the Airflow UI will open up in your browser at `localhost:8080`, where you can login using the default username and password `airflow`, and run the data pipeline.

 ### Setup on Windows OS